alexandreborges/malwoverview/README.md

 17. Show payloads related to a tag (signature) from URLHaus.
 18. Show information about an IP address from Virus Total, Alien Vault, Malpedia and ThreatCrowd.
 19. Show IP address, domain and URL information from Polyswarm.
-21. Perform meta-search on Polyswarm Network using several criterias: imphash, IPv4, domain, URL and malware family.
+21. Perform meta-search on Polyswarm Network using several criteria: imphash, IPv4, domain, URL and malware family.
 22. Gather threat hunting information from AlienVault using different criteria.
 23. Gather threat hunting information from Malpedia using different criteria.